The benefits of a good night’s sleep are widely known – from a glowing complexion to improved mood and more energy during the day.

 If left untreated, sleep apnea can contribute to more serious health conditions such as heart attacks, glaucoma, diabetes and cancer, and yet most Singaporeans who suffer from it don’t even know about it.

-To celebrate World Sleep Day on Friday 16 March, Philips shares everything you need to know about tackling snoring spouses and getting a better quality sleep.
+To celebrate World Sleep Day, Philips shares everything you need to know about tackling snoring spouses and getting a night of better quality sleep.